 The tables below summarise the elements of the remuneration package for Directors and will be effective from the date approved by shareholders in 2020 and will apply until shareholders next consider and vote on a subsequent policy (intended to be three years from the date of approval).

-The Directors' Remuneration Policy is designed to ensure that remuneration supports the Group's strategic objectives, is appropriately positioned against the external market, and provides fair rewards that will attract, retain and motivate individuals of the calibre required to run a group of the scale and complexity of Hargreaves Lansdown.
+The Directors' Remuneration Policy is designed to ensure that remuneration supports the Group's strategic objectives, is

 The policy is divided into separate sections for Executive and Non-Executive Directors.

 Executive Directors